HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 Additionally, continue to optimize for both FID (field/real-user data) and TBT (lab data).
 Take a look at the <a hreflang="en" href="https://web.dev/responsiveness/">proposal</a> for a new responsiveness metric and participate by providing feedback.
 A new <a hreflang="en" href="https://web.dev/smoothness/">animation smoothness metric</a> is also being proposed.
 In our quest for a faster web, change is inevitable and for the better.
 As we continue to optimize, you're participation is key.

 Finally, we saw that WordPress can impact the performance of the top 10M websites, and maybe more.
 This is a lesson that every CMS and framework should heed.
-The more we can set up smart defaults for performance at the framework, the better we can make the web while also make developers' jobs easier.
+The more we can set up smart defaults for performance at the framework level, the better we can make the web while also make developers' jobs easier.

 What did you find most interesting or surprising?
 Share your thoughts with us on Twitter ([@HTTPArchive](https://twitter.com/HTTPArchive))!